 This is not the type of meal I typically eat but was craving something savory with that old homestyle feel.
 When I came across this recipe from Fat Free Vegan Kitchen, for a vegan version of Shepherd’s Pie using kidney beans as the main protein, I was off to pick up the few ingredients I needed.

-This is comfort food that I really get into.
+This is comfort food that I can really get into.
 I love potatoes in all forms and they go so well with all vegetables here.
 In this dish, I added a few extra veggies then the recipe called for.
 For one, I had some asparagus that I needed to use up.
 And the other was corn, since it’s in season and full of wonderful sweet flavor and light color.
 Both complimented the dish well.
 Feel free to change up the vegetables to suit your taste, adding or subtracting as you like.
 For instance, omit the asparagus and/or green beans and add more mushrooms.
 You almost can’t go wrong!

 This really hit the spot and I’m looking forward to the left overs.
 I imagine they will be even better!